X01XX/Unorthodox-Expert-System/README.md

 I can still muddle through life.
 It is also NOT the goal to take every possible sample, if you had a 64-bit state, it would not be practical to take every sample.

-Assume a device with a state made of a number of bits, actions that can change the bits, and a definition of a number of states that qualify as optimal.
-After some testing of actions, the device can develop rules which can then be used to put the device into an optimal state.
-If something happens to change the state of the device to a non-optimal state, the device can again run rules to put it into an optimal state.

-At a higher level, maybe something gets "bored", or "satiated", so the optimum state changes.
-At some level are we following something like: food -> shelter -> rest -> food ?

 Regions that are considered negative, or positive, can be added.
 When making plans, the program will try not to traverse negative regions.
 If the current state is in a negatve region, the program will try to exit the region.
-After needs for improving rules are met, the program will visit positive regions.
+After needs for improving rules are met, the program will visit positive regions, in a cycle.
+At some level are we following something like: food -> shelter -> rest -> food?
+If something happens to change the state to a non-positive region, the program will run rules to put it back into a positive region.

 A "domain" is a state and a set of actions.
 There can be more than one domain.
 Each domain state can have an arbitrary number of bits.
 A goal includes all domains, plans to achieve the goal will be made for each domain where its state is not within the domain goal.